 The ColorPerfect Help System

-This page is intended for those who would like to see what ColorPerfect is like without having to install it on their systems.
+This page is intended for those who would like to see what ColorPerfect is like without having to install it on their systems and for those who find manuals useful.
 ColorPerfect has no manual because it has a complete Help system built in, so this page uses the text from that Help system.
 In the upper right corner of the ColorPerfect dialog box is the Help button.
 Press it at any time while running ColorPerfect and a Help message area will appear so that you can click the item or activate the pull-down for which you want help.
 Here we will just browse through the controls.
-The illustrations show the PC version, but the Mac controls are positioned exactly the same way.
+The illustrations show the PC version, but the Mac controls are positioned the same way.

 Initial